wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

 BGP path attributes can materially affect routing behavior, in both directions, over a DX connection.

 <a target="_blank" href="https://www.youtube.com/watch?v=_aLmzq-23pE">VIDEO</a>:
-REMEMBER: A commonly-used mnemonic about the top 8 <string>attributes</strong> used to prioritize BGP best-path algorithms over a DX connection:
+REMEMBER: A commonly-used mnemonic about the <string>top 8 attributes</strong> used to prioritize BGP best-path algorithms over a DX connection:

-<ul>We Love Oranges AS Oranges Mean Pure Refreshment</ul>
+<ul>We Love Oranges As Oranges Mean Pure Refreshment</ul>

 which translates to path attributes:

 <ul>Weight, Local Pref, Originate, AS_Path length, Origin type, MED, Paths, RouterID</ul>

-<a target="_blank" href="https://www.youtube.com/watch?v=SVo6cDnQQm0&t=59m32s"><em>From VIDEO by Kevin Wallace:</a><br />
+<a target="_blank" href="https://www.youtube.com/watch?v=SVo6cDnQQm0&t=59m32s"><em>From VIDEO by Kevin Wallace:</em></a><br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1676259051/bgp-memonic-2230x1008_yendkx.jpg"><img alt="bgp-memonic-2230x1008.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1676259051/bgp-memonic-2230x1008_yendkx.jpg"></a>

-   * Weight is a locally significant Cisco-specific parameter that a router can set when receiving updates.
+   * We: Weight is a locally significant parameter that a Cisco-specific router can set when receiving updates.
 Commonly used to influence outbound routing decisions (based on bandwidth).
 A higher weight is preferred.

-   * Local Preference is considered right at the start of the best-path algorithm, and as such, is an optimal tuning parameter.
+   * Love: Local Preference is considered right at the start of the best-path algorithm, and as such, is an optimal tuning parameter.
 It's considered throughout a single AS.
 This is used for both Inbound and Outbound tuning.
 Higher values are preferred.

-   * Originate specifies paths sourced locally are preferred.
+   * Oranges: Originate specifies paths sourced locally are preferred.

-   * AS_Path Length (like a hop count) is the number of AS in the AS_PATH attribute -- a concatenation of all the AS numbers the advertisement has passed through.
+   * As: AS_Path Length (like a hop count) is the number of AS in the AS_PATH attribute -- a concatenation of all the AS numbers the advertisement has passed through.
 It's used as a loop avoidance mechanism and as an indication of distance on the other.
 Prepending influences incoming.
 This is used for both Inbound and Outbound tuning.
 Shorter AS_Path lengths are preferred.

-   * Origin Type indicates how the route was injected into BGP i (network command) is preferred to e (EGP) is preferred to ? (redistributed).
+   * Oranges: Origin Type indicates how the route was injected into BGP i (network command) is preferred to e (EGP) is preferred to ? (redistributed).

-   * MED (Multi-Exit Discriminator) uses a metric as well.
+   * Mean: MED (Multi-Exit Discriminator) uses a metric as well.
 MED is typically used by an AS which is multi-homed to instruct an external AS it is peered with).
 That makes for a preferred entry point for a particular network address block.
 MED can be used for inbound tuning.
 Lower metric values are preferred.

-   * Paths - prefer eBGP over iBGP path.
+   * Pure: Paths - prefer eBGP over iBGP path.

-   * Router ID - a tie breaker.
+   * Refreshment: Router ID - a tie breaker.
 The lowest router ID is preferred.

 ## Resources #